Fredonia (automobile): Models

-The 1904 Fredonia Runabout was a runabout model.
-It could seat 2 passengers and sold for US$1000.
+The 1902 Fredonia Runabout was a runabout model.
+It could seat 2 passengers and sold for $1000.
 The flat-mounted water-cooled single-cylinder engine, situated at the center of the car, produced 9 hp (6.7 kW).
 The channel steel-framed car weighed 1300 lb (590 kg) and used full elliptic springs.
+The wheelbase was 72 inches and the car had a stop speed of 30 miles an hour.

-The 1904 Fredonia Tonneau was a tonneau model.
-It could seat 5 passengers and sold for US$1250.
+The 1903 Fredonia Tonneau No. 2 was introduced in early 1903, and it could seat 5 passengers and sold for $1250.
 The flat-mounted water-cooled single-cylinder engine, situated amidships of the car, produced 10 hp (7.5 kW).
 A 2-speed planetary transmission was fitted as on the Ford Model A and other Detroit cars of the time.
-The channel steel-framed car weighed 1650 lb (748 kg) and used full elliptic springs like the Runabout.
+The channel steel-framed car weighed 1650 lb (748 kg) and used full elliptic springs like the Runabout. top speed was 25 miles an hour.
+In 1904 the single cylinder 10 hp engine would be either replaced or supplemented by a 2-cylinder 12 hp engine.

+The 1904 Fredonia Touring Car.
+For 1904 a new model would be added to the lineup, a two-seat touring car.
+It would use the same engine as the Runabout but the engine would be in the front as opposed to the rear engine runabout.